 Donors who donate through the NKR’s remote donation program are eligible for the support and protections offered by Donor Shield.

 There are Three Types of Remote Donation:

 Remote Standard Voucher Donation

-Remote standard voucher donation occurs when a donor donates at a transplant center close to them, through the Voucher Program, on behalf of a loved one who is at a different transplant center in a distant city in advance of that loved one being matched for a kidney.
-The recipient of the voucher will be given prioritization through the NKR for a living donor transplant when they are ready for transplant and a match is found for them.
+Remote standard voucher donation occurs when a donor donates at a transplant center nearby, through the Voucher Program, on behalf of a friend or family member who is at a different transplant center in a distant city.
+The recipient of the voucher will be given prioritization through the NKR for a living donor transplant when they are ready for transplant.
 Learn more about the Standard Voucher Program.

 Remote Paired Donation

 Remote paired donation occurs when a paired donor donates their kidney in a paired exchange at a nearby center rather than at the recipient’s center.

 Remote direct donation occurs when a donor donates at a nearby center and their kidney is shipped to the transplant center where the recipient is being transplanted.

 The Remote Donation Network